What is .name.eg TLD

 History and key features of .name.eg TLD

 The .name.eg label emerged within .eg’s hierarchical naming to separate personal or identity use from commercial or institutional namespaces.
 While policies and technical controls vary over time, the pattern typically favors individuals or name‑based entities, with potential local‑presence or content guidelines determined by the national registry.
 For researchers, comparing .name.eg domains with .name.eg websites highlights activation versus mere reservation.
-Recent activity is stable: 0 new registrations last week and 0 in November 2025, coupled with 4 DNS‑configured domains, suggest a small, steady corpus worth longitudinal tracking rather than rapid growth claims.
-Usage extends to 2 countries, indicating limited cross‑border adoption.
+Recent activity is stable: new registrations last week and , coupled with DNS‑configured domains, suggest a small, steady corpus worth longitudinal tracking rather than rapid growth claims.
+Usage extends to countries, indicating limited cross‑border adoption.
 Get .name.eg domain datasets from webatla to benchmark this niche.

 Why and who choose the .name.eg domain